This section is a work in progress, the research continues...

 Article 2, Nov.
 2025 (View Finder Variations):

-Due to the discovery of the "Knurled" versions of the Lator & Teletor, we have spent additional time reviewing our various finders in order to better understand the differences.
-We have so far identified the following:
+Due to the discovery of the "Knurled" versions of the Lator & Teletor discussed above, we have spent additional time reviewing the various finders in order to better understand their differences.
+We have so far identified the following models and their variations:

-• Sports Finder OR 2401.1: There appear to have been at least two different versions of this code number.
+• Sports Finder OR 2401.1: There appear to have been at least two different versions of this Albada type finder using the same code number.
 Ours, the earliest version of it, does not include the thumb screw at the bottom, refer to photo below.
-A second version with the thumb screw can be seen HERE at Dario's website.
-Our version will only work on the "Knurled" versions of the Lator & Teletor and both include only the 60 & 120mm framelines.
-I have seen reference to an OR 2401.2 but have never seen it.
+A second version with the bottom thumb screw can be seen HERE at Dario's website.
+Both of these early types will only work on the "Knurled" version of the Lator & Teletor.

 • Sports Finder OR 2404.1: This intermediate version includes the 40mm framelines for the Eltor & Luxtor as well as the 60 & 120mm.
-From our testing it will not work on the "Knurled" versions of the Lator & Teletor.
+From our testing it will not work on the "Knurled" versions of the Lator & Teletor due the the interference of the centering rods' nib. (see photos)

 • Sports Finder OR 2404.2: This is the final and most seen version.
 It includes the 40mm framelines for the Eltor & Luxtor as well as the 60 & 120mm.
-From our testing it will not work on the "Knurled" versions of the Lator & Teletor.
+From our testing it will not work on the "Knurled" versions of the Lator & Teletor due to the centering "nib" (see photos).

 ----------End----------